logzio/logz-docs/_source/user-guide/accounts/drop-filters.md

 * You can use drop filters to help manage your account volume, but we recommend using drop filters for logs that are sometimes needed and not shipping logs that are never needed.
+* Logs are archived before filters are run, so you can still archive and restore the filtered logs.

 ###### To set up a drop filter